Skip to main content

 • High-stakes actions must route through a policy enforcement layer

-• OEE enforces it technically — no execution without cryptographic authorization
+• Conforming signers enforce it technically — no execution without cryptographic authorization

 • FAF enforces it legally — no liability exposure without structural governance